The Limitations to Your Employer Liability Insurance

 Loss of Consortium: Grieving family members of the deceased employee may file for compensation for their loss.

 Consequential Bodily Harm: This lawsuit is filed by a person who is not your employee but a relative of theirs, like a spouse, who is diagnosed with an illness due to the injured or ill employee.

 Dual Capacity: In case a worker sues their establishment in two roles: as an employer and manufacturer.

 Employers Liability Limits

-While it does offer broad coverage, not everything comes under the umbrella of employer’s liability.
+While it does offer broad coverage, not everything comes under the umbrella of an employer’s liability.
 Exclusions are mentioned below: